Introduction

 GTFS Data Structure

 The building blocks of a GTFS dataset are relatively simple.
 They are a collection of CSV files saved as text files, zipped into a single folder.
-At minimum, a GTFS dataset must include a number of .csv files.
+At a minimum, a GTFS dataset must include several .csv files.
 From Google’s GTFS reference, the minimums include:

 - agency.txt : One or more transit agencies that provide the data in this feed.